QwikDev/qwik/CONTRIBUTING.md

 The issues marked with [_Good first issue_](https://github.com/BuilderIO/qwik/issues?q=is:open+is:issue+label:%22good+first+issue%22) are a good starting point to familiarize yourself with the project.

 Before starting to solve the problem, please check with the maintainers that the issue is still to be solved and therefore your intervention will help.
+You can leave a comment in the issue to show that you intend to work on it and prevent other people from accidentally duplicating your effort.

+### Sending a Pull Request

+Before submitting a pull request, please consider the following guidelines:

+- fork the repository into your own account
+- in your forked repository, create a new branch: `git checkout -b my-branch main`
+- make your changes/fixes
+- run `fmt` script to lint the code
+- commit your code with a good commit message: `git commit -m "<my-message>"`
+- push your branch to GitHub: `git push origin my-branch`
+- in GitHub, send a pull request to `BuilderIO:main`

 # CONTRIBUTING